Comparison

 - Review cycles are stalled because the GitHub interface is too intimidating

-- You need password-protected or SSO-gated review links for external reviewers
+- You need password-protected or anonymous, shareable links for external reviewers (no GitHub account required)

 - Compliance requires a dedicated review audit trail beyond GitHub's activity log